mvolkmann/blog/src/swift.md

 However, when a constant is initialized to a collection instance, the elements in the collection cannot be modified.

-A partial class hierarchy of the built-in collections, including the protocols to which they conform, is:
+The following is a partial class hierarchy of the built-in collections, including the protocols to which they conform:

 - `Sequence` protocol
   - `Collection` protocol